- Emma Brown

 While the program is broad enough to cover the essential areas of the discipline, it also allows for specialization.
 Theatre majors are required to complete a basic core of courses covering theatre history, dramatic analysis, acting, directing, design, and technical theatre.
 They then select an emphasis in performance or design/technical theatre.
 Majors can also choose an emphasis in teacher certification; MSU is one of only three schools in Texas to offer a B.F.A. in Theatre with teacher certification.

 Every year, principles studied in the classroom are applied in a season of three or four major productions.
 These productions offer performance, design, and technical opportunities for all majors -- freshmen as well as upperclassmen.
 For each production, majors are assigned to a specific production crew.
-Periodically, student assistantships are available in the areas of costumes, set construction, and publicity/box office.
+Periodically, student assistantships are available in the areas of costume construction, set construction, and publicity/box office.
 In the spring, student-produced one-act plays afford additional cast and crew positions for majors.
 Occasionally, the departments of Theatre and Music join forces to produce musicals.

 Productions also give majors diverse experiences with various playwrights, time periods, and styles.